MaikTungsten/GrooD/README.md

 ## Tests conducted so far

-- influence of amount of pseudobulks on model performance
+- influence of amount of pseudobulks on model performance --> 1000 seems fine
-- influence of number of cells in single-cell reference on model performance
+- influence of number of cells in single-cell reference on model performance --> depends on size of single-cell dataset
-- influence of number of cells to build pseudobulk on model performance
+- influence of number of cells to build pseudobulk on model performance --> influence not too large
-- model performance evaluated on test data, real bulk data and pseudobulk data
+- model performance evaluated on test data, real bulk data and pseudobulk data --> as expected pseudobulk performance is usually better
 - data used for training and testing so far:
     - single-cell data from Hao, 2021 (150k PBMCs, 7 cell types)
     - bulk data and associated proportions from Finotello, 2019 (9 samples, 7 cell types via FACS)
+    - BIU dataset
+    - Govaere dataset
+    - Baghela dataset